brunorosilva/CV-BRS/README.md

 This is my official CV. <br>
 It's based on the template available on Overleaf created by Murat Can Karacabey.

-You may copy it, if you want to using git
+You may copy it, if you wish to, using git

 ---
 On Windows